What’s Happening in Alberta?

 Historically, 2SLGBTQI people have already experienced barriers to participation in both formal and informal sporting organizations and opportunities.
 A lack of safe and accessible washrooms and changerooms, threatening language and violence, and requirements of neatly fitting into the gender binary are just three of these barriers.
 The barriers that 2SLGBTQI people experience in sports are especially concerning as the benefits of participating in sporting communities serve to potentially offset the many heightened physical and mental health issues experienced by 2SLGBTQI people.

-We expect to learn more as the issue progresses and we will be bringing legal action to challenge these assaults on our rights.
+We will be bringing legal action to challenge these assaults on our rights.

 But to do that, we need your support.